Azores itinerary: 3 beautiful islands in 10 days

 The best viewpoints here are Miradouro da Lagoa do Fogo, Miradouro do Pico da Barrosa and the area below the large antennas.
 It’s also possible to hike down to the lake to see it up close.

-Me admiring the view over the Lagoa do Fogo lake with colorful sunrise sky in the background
+Me admiring the view over the Lagoa do Fogo lake during sunrise with colorful sky in the background.

 Lagoa do Fogo

 Next, visit the nearby Salto do Cabrito.
-It’s a small but beautiful waterfall hidden in a small canyon, between colorful rocks and lush vegetation.
-There’s also a cool trail above the waterfall that you can explore.
+It’s a small but beautiful waterfall hidden in a little canyon, between colorful rocks and lush vegetation.
+There’s also a cool trail above the waterfall that you can explore but I only recommend it if you’re not scared of heights.

 In the afternoon, head to Caldeira Velha hot springs.
-With its tropical jungle-like setting and a little waterfall, these are the prettiest thermal pools on the island.
+These thermal pools are the prettiest on the island in my opinion because of their tropical jungle-like surroundings and the small waterfall at one of the pools.
 Book your tickets in advance.

 Spend another night in Ponta Delgada, at Casa do Contador or The Farm.

 Tip: Since the weather in the Azores can be quite unstable, use the SpotAzores website to see a live view of the weather and visibility in the specific places you want to visit.
-It’s especially useful when deciding whether to go to Sete Cidades and Lagoa do Fogo as these two places are often covered in fog and clouds.
+It’s especially useful to check before visiting Sete Cidades and Lagoa do Fogo.
+These two places are often covered in fog and clouds so you might want to adjust your travel plans accordingly and only head there when the weather is clear.

 Day 6-8: Flores Island